January/February: winter high season

 March: early spring

-March is when the first signs of spring can be found in warmer regions like Lake Geneva and the Ticino.
+March is when the first signs of spring can be found in warmer regions around the lakes in the south of Switzerland.
 It's pretty chilly in most regions though.
 In the mountains it's still winter with lots of snow.

 High ski resorts will be operational.
 Lower ones may close around this time.